A2Amir/Traffic_Sign_Classifier/README.md

 ### 4. Design, train and test a model architecture: In this section i am going to describe what the final model architecture looks like including model type, layers, layer sizes, connectivity.

-The process I did to find the final model architecture was related to the accuracy of the model, as known, one of the best archituctue in the fied of deep learing that has achieved much attention is the inception module, for this reason I used the inception modules to increase the accuracy of my model.
+The process I did to find the final model architecture was related to the accuracy of the model, as known, one of the best archituctues in the fied of deep learing that has achieved much attention is the inception module, for this reason I used the inception modules to increase the accuracy of my model.

 <p align="center">
 <img src="./examples/7.PNG" alt=" the inception module" />